top of page

 Low self-esteem is often something that people who enter counselling know that they struggle with and yet it can be a concept that is difficult to define.
 This gives self-esteem an elusive quality, something that’s difficult to obtain, as something that is out of reach.

-The reason people have low self-esteem will be different for everyone and may ultimately remain unknown but might be a response to how you learned to gain approval from others or a reaction to people directing criticism your way or feeling as though problems in your life are somehow to be expected because of who you are.
+The reason people have low self-esteem will be different for everyone but might be a response to how you learned to gain approval from others or a reaction to people directing criticism your way or feeling as though problems in your life are somehow to be expected because of who you are.

-While self-esteem is about how you see yourself, people often consider themselves through the lens of how they think other people see of judge them.
-If this goes unchallenged then your level of self-esteem is dependent on the extent to which other people validate you.
-Children learn ways to behave that gain approval from their parents which naturally aligns us with the ability to monitor the reactions of others and know what will gain external approval and positive attention.
-At times this could be at odds with what we really want, for example chasing a promotion at work might mean not being able to go and see a film you’re really interested in.
-This affects our self-esteem because you are looking for external sources of esteem, this can become very difficult and tiring trying to second guess what other people’s reactions will be all the time.
-Externalising your levels of esteem also leaves you feeling vulnerable because it can be taken away at any time.
-Stepping outside of this framework and focusing on what really matters to you can feel scary if it is less socially acceptable.
+Many people with low self-esteem are outwardly capable, responsible, or successful, yet privately doubt themselves.
+Self-esteem is really about how you see yourself, if this is negative you might also get tied up assuming other people have negative judgements about you (with little or no evidence).
+If this goes unchallenged, then your self-esteem is dependent on external validation.
+Children learn ways to behave that gain approval from their parents which naturally aligns us with the ability to monitor the reactions of others and know what will gain approval and positive attention.
+Over relying on external sources of esteem leaves you vulnerable because it can be taken away at any time.
+Stepping outside of this framework and focusing on what really matters to you can feel scary, especially if it is less socially acceptable.

 If you experience low levels of self-esteem you might have beliefs about yourself that can hold you back, maybe you feel like you shouldn’t try because you’ll just fail.
 You might lack confidence in social situations, so you increasingly avoid putting yourself out there.